-Our principal sources of cash consist of cash provided by operating activities from our pharmaceutical compounding business.
-We may also sell some or all of our ownership interests in Eton, Surface, Melt or our other subsidiaries.
-We just recently began producing cash from our operations in the second quarter of 2018, however historically, we haven't received sufficient revenues to support our operations and may not be able to continue to do so.
+Our principal source of cash consists of cash provided by operating activities from our pharmaceutical compounding business.
+We may also sell some or all of our ownership interests in Eton, Surface, Melt or our subsidiaries.
+We just recently began producing cash from our operations during 2018, however historically and during the three and six months ended June 30, 2019, we have not generated sufficient revenues to support our operations and may not be able to continue to do so.

 We may need significant additional capital to support our business plan and fund our proposed business operations.
-We may receive additional proceeds from the exercise of stock purchase warrants that are currently outstanding.
+We may receive additional proceeds from the exercise of stock purchase warrants and options that are currently outstanding.
 We may also seek additional financing from a variety of sources, including other equity or debt financings, funding from corporate partnerships or licensing arrangements, sales of assets or any other financing transaction.
 If we issue equity or convertible debt securities to raise additional funds, our existing stockholders may experience substantial dilution, and the newly issued equity or debt securities may have more favorable terms or rights, preferences and privileges senior to those of our existing stockholders.
 If we raise additional funds through collaboration or licensing arrangements or sales of assets, we may be required to relinquish potentially valuable rights to our product candidates or proprietary technologies or formulations, or grant licenses on terms that are not favorable to us.
 If we raise funds by incurring additional debt, we may be required to pay significant interest expenses and our leverage relative to our earnings or to our equity capitalization may increase.
-Obtaining commercial loans, assuming they would be available, would increase our liabilities and future cash commitments and may impose restrictions on our activities, such as the financial and operating covenants included in the agreements governing the SWK Loan.
+Obtaining commercial loans, assuming they would be available, would increase our liabilities and future cash commitments and may impose restrictions on our activities, such as the financial and operating covenants included in the agreements governing the loan from SWK Funding, LLC and its partners.
 Further, we may incur substantial costs in pursuing future capital and/or financing transactions, including investment banking fees, legal fees, accounting fees, printing and distribution expenses and other costs.
 We may also be required to recognize non-cash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which would adversely impact our financial results.